The Hidden Agenda: Uncovering How Media Manufactures Consent.

 Ideology:

-Finally, dominant ideologies, such as anti-communism during the Cold War or the ‘War on Terror’ post-9/11, shape the news agenda.
-During the Cold War, media narratives in the UK and the US often portrayed socialist movements in a negative light, emphasising the threat they posed to Western democracy, while downplaying the complexities of those movements (Curran and Seaton, 2018).
+And finally, dominant ideologies, such as anti-communism during the Cold War or the ‘War on Terror’ post-9/11, shape the news agenda.
+During the Cold War, media narratives in the UK and in the US often portrayed socialist movements in a negative light, emphasising the threat they posed to Western democracy, while downplaying the complexities of those movements (Curran and Seaton, 2018).

 Conclusion